awsdocs/aws-glue-developer-guide/doc_source/monitor-continuations.md

 ## Using Job Bookmarks in AWS Glue<a name="monitor-continuations-implement"></a>

-On the AWS Glue console, a job bookmark option is passed as a parameter when the job is started\.
-The following table describes the options for setting job bookmarks in AWS Glue\.
+The job bookmark option is passed as a parameter when the job is started\.
+The following table describes the options for setting job bookmarks on the AWS Glue console\.

 ****